Info-dumping is one of the worst sins you can make as a writer.

 The whole point is that Bob clearly does know this, and so the speaker wouldn’t even refer to it.

-Never, ever, have characters tell each other stuff
+Never, ever, have characters tell each other stuff they know already.

 Of course they can refer to it, just as we real people do – but make sure it’s done in a realistic way.
 Here’s an example from my book Yellow Brick Road.
 The situation is that Laura has just asked her boss to agree to a project, and he’s dubious: